Armoured Cavalry Arm: Cavalry School

-At the end of the Second World War, the cavalry (mainly in charge of reconnaissance) and the battle tanks merged to give birth to the Armored Weapon and Cavalry (ABC).
+At the end of the Second World War, the cavalry (mainly in charge of reconnaissance) and the battle tanks merged becoming a singular branch - the Armored Cavalry (ABC).
 The Saumur Cavalry Application School then became the Armor and Cavalry Application School (EAABC).
 The Saumur Armored Museum, originally called the “Armored Equipment Documentation Center” (CEDB), was founded in 1965 to help train EAABC students.

 CSEM

 The Military Equestrian Sports Center (CSEM), located in Fontainebleau (Seine-et-Marne) trains soldiers and French army horses in equestrian sports with the aim of participating in national and international competitions.
 Since 1977, the CSEM has guarded the standard of the 8th Dragoon Regiment.